itzg/docker-minecraft-server/README.md

 Some older servers get confused and think that the GUI interface is enabled.
 You can explicitly disable that by passing `-e GUI=FALSE`.

-### Disable healthcheck via environment variable

-Some orchestration systems, such as Portainer, don't allow for disabling the default `HEALTHCHECK` declared by this image.
-In those cases you can approximate the disabling of healthchecks by setting the environment variable `DISABLE_HEALTHCHECK` to `true`.

 ## Running on RaspberryPi